Hoar012/Awesome-Multimodal-Embodied-AI/README.md

 # Multimodal-Embodied-AI

-This repository collects papers, benchmarks, and datasets at the intersection of multimodal learning and robotics.
+This repository collects papers, benchmarks, and datasets at the intersection of multimodal learning, embodied AI and robotics.

 Continuously updating🔥🔥.
 <!-- <p align="center">